planet-nine-app/planet-nine/README.md

 I decided that I wanted the next thing I worked on (maybe not as a job, but with the passion I had poured into the startup), would be the biggest thing I could think of.

 For those who haven't done a startup before, you start with a user and a problem they have, and then develop a product that solves that problem.
-Lightning's burning down folks' homes all over the place so Ben Franklin developed the lightning rod.
+Lightning was burning down folks' homes all over the place so Ben Franklin developed the lightning rod.
 The formula's been working for a while.

 So, the biggest thing I could think of was something that would have everyone as a user, and what's a problem everyone has?